open-edge-insights/eii-tools/VideoProfiler/README.md

     throughout the pipeline.
     As per the log suggests, the user can consider reducing ZMQ_RECV_HWM to an optimum value to free the VideoAnalytics UDF input/subscriber queue by dropping incoming frames or reducing the ingestion rate to a required value.

+3. UDF VI output queue blocked.

+    If this log is displayed by the Video Profiler tool, it indicates that the VI to VA messagebus transfer is delayed.
+    1. User can consider reducing the ingestion rate to a required value.
+    2. User can increase ZMQ_RECV_HWM to an optimum value so as to not drop the frames when the queue is full or switching to IPC mode of communication.

+4. UDF VA output queue blocked.

+    If this log is displayed by the Video Profiler tool, it indicates that the VA to VideoProfiler messagebus transfer is delayed.
+    1. User can consider reducing the ingestion rate to a required value.
+    2. User can increase ZMQ_RECV_HWM to an optimum value so as to not drop the frames when the queue is full or switching to IPC mode of communication.